 There is a 20-mile cycling foodie tour of North Dorset, beginning and ending in Shaftesbury – you can read about it here.
 The tour runs by The Real Cure, an excellent charcuterie sourced primarily from Dorset pork and venison.
 Here James Smart is busy curing, smoking and air drying to create a range of salami, chorizo and air dried hams.
 There’s also some smoked trout.
-There’s no shop at his farm (although there is a pop-up outlet this month) but you can call in advance (07970 000681) and James will try to accommodate a visit.
+There’s no shop at his farm but you can call in advance (07970 000681) and James will try to accommodate a visit.

 Jemma began her personal love of plants in childhood: her mother and grandfather were passionate gardeners and she grew up with an understanding of that special relationship between plants and people.
 She has a degree in Health Science and Medicinal Plants with a specialism in treating skin conditions.
 She returned to her country roots and set up in Shaftesbury in 2007.
-All her products are now Soil Association certified as organic and natural and her latest product is soap on a rope – see below.
+All products are Soil Association certified as organic and natural.

-Lucy Barfoot opened her shop in Swan’s Yard a year ago.
-Such has been her success that the 23-year-old has now doubled her floorspace by taking the unit next door too!
+Lucy Barfoot opened her shop in Swan’s Yard in 2018.
+Such has been her success that the 24-year-old doubled her floorspace by taking the unit next door too!
 Plastic-free, affordable and sustainable are her three tenets: a “plastic free, waste reducing store for the earth conscious consumer”.
 The store also offers household refills in addition to our plastic free products, while Lucy has added a huge portfolio of products online.
 They range from soaps, bags and accessories to chewing gum, suncream and toilet paper.
 A range of books has also been added recently.